The Rainbow Bridge Oracle

 Picture

-The great Dakota seer and Medicine Man Black Elk had a vision when he was a young boy, he later called "the Hoop of the Nations".
-Although he saw the "hoop" of his own Lakota people broken, he also forsaw a future time, symbolized by a great Circle of interlocking hoops, when many people, from the world’s four directions, would come together to form a "great hoop".
+The great Dakota seer and Medicine Man Black Elk had a vision when he was a young boy he described as "the Hoop of the Nations".
+Although he saw the "hoop" of his own Lakota people broken, he also foresaw a future time, symbolized by a great Circle of interlocking hoops, when many people, from the world’s four directions, would come together to form a "great hoop".
 Black Elk's vision has been called by some the "Rainbow Tribe".
-Our global "Rainbow Tribe" has a multi-cultural vocabulary for the sacred.
-As mystical traditions of East and West join with the teachings of indigenous shamans, Goddess ways, New Age, contemporary psychology, Quontum Physics and the universal language of the arts, a RAINBOW BRIDGE is forming.

 My Limited Edition Deck is inspired by many years of reading the Tarot.
 In Tarot, the Higher Arcana is a progression through what mythologist Joseph Campbell called the "Hero’s Journey".
 The first card in the traditional deck is The Fool (Innocence) representing the openness with with we incarnate into this world; the last card is The World, the return home.